 As noted above, the Madoff Trustee Litigation against ASB is similar to other "subsequent transferee" complaints that the Madoff Trustee has filed against other alleged subsequent transferees.
 There has been significant briefing on issues related to many of these or similar complaints, and the U.S. District Court for the Southern District of New York previously entered several rulings on legal issues presented in motions briefed in common by various defendants against which the Madoff Trustee has asserted "clawback" claims.
 To date, the District Court has declined to dismiss the complaints, but issued several rulings regarding legal standards that will apply to the litigation of the cases before the Bankruptcy Court, to which the District Court remanded the cases.
 In particular, on July 7, 2014, the District Court issued an opinion on extraterritorially (the "Extraterritoriality Order") and, among other things, held that Bankruptcy Code section 550(a) "does not apply extraterritorially to allow for the recovery of subsequent transfers received abroad by a foreign transferee from a foreign transferor."
 The impact of this ruling on the Madoff Trustee's claims against ASB and other similarly situated defendants is currently the subject of ongoing consolidated briefing before the Bankruptcy Court in accordance with the Proceedings Order.
 ASB participated in the briefing under the Proceedings Order in coordination with other similarly situated defendants, and the Bankruptcy Court held a hearing on these issues on December 16, 2015.
-At the conclusion of the hearing, the Bankruptcy Court rules on the issues related to the Extraterritorially Order and/or enters a further order in accordance with the Proceedings Order.
+At the conclusion of the hearing, the Bankruptcy Court took the matter under advisement.
+ASB's deadline for responding to the Madoff Trustee's complaint has been extended until after the Bankruptcy Court rules on the issues related to the Extraterritorially Order and/or enters a further order in accordance with the Proceedings Order.